Counterfactual Explanations for Integer Optimization Problems

 We first consider the problem of determining whether there exists a weak CE with respect to a present optimization problem of the form~\eqref{eq:knapsack_problem}, which we denote as $\wce$.
 Formal complexity arguments require careful specification of the input and its (encoded) size.
 For this problem, the formal input is the triple $(\hat{c}, \hat{A}, \hat{b})$ and the sets $\X$, $\H$, and $\D$.
 To reason about complexity and input sizes, we must make assumptions about the sets $\X$, $\H$, and $\D$, and we assume here that these sets are the feasible regions of ILPs (the results should hold for any sets for which the problem of determining whether the set is non-empty is in $\NP$).
 The size of the input is the sum of the sizes of the descriptions of the individual components.

-When a weak CE exists, equation~\eqref{eq:weak_CE_definition} suggests both a certificate and a method of verifying it that requires us to solve an ILP.
+When a weak CE exists, Equation~\eqref{eq:weak_CE_definition} suggests both a certificate and a method of verifying it that requires solving an ILP.
 It remains to show that there must always exist such a certificate that is polynomial in the size of the input and that this certificate can be verified in polynomial time.